Ukraine: Anti-war protests take place around the world | DW | 26.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Demonstrators in cities across the globe have expressed solidarity with Ukraine, with many expressing anger with the Kremlin's decision to invade Russia's neighbor.
+Demonstrators in cities across the globe have expressed solidarity with Ukraine, with many expressing anger at the Kremlin's decision to invade Russia's neighbor.

 Russia's invasion of Ukraine sparked a host of anti-war demonstrations in cities around the world on Saturday.